GSkouroupathis/tabnabtor/README.md

 What is also does
 ===
-- Clears all the page's elements, leaving it blank
+- Clears all the page's elements, leaving it blank:
   By calling clear_page_contents()
-- Dynamically changes the page's favicon
+- Dynamically changes the page's favicon:
   By calling change_fav_icon(url)

 What it will (probably) do in the future